MultiPopPred: A Trans-Ethnic Disease Risk Prediction Method, and its Application to the South Asian Population

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Genome-wide association studies (GWAS) have guided significant contributions towards identifying disease associated Single Nucleotide Polymorphisms (SNPs) in Caucasian populations, albeit with limited focus on other understudied low-resource non-Caucasian populations.
-There have been active efforts over the years to understand and exploit the population specific vs. shared aspects of the genotype-phenotype relation across different populations or ethnicities to bridge this gap.
-However no single approach that unanimously outperforms all other methods exists.
-Furthermore, the efficacy of transfer learning models that are simpler than existing approaches remains an open question.
-We propose MultiPopPred, a suite of novel and simple trans-ethnic polygenic risk score (PRS) estimation methods, that tap into the shared genetic risk across populations and transfer information learned from multiple well-studied auxiliary populations to a less-studied target population.
-MultiPopPred employs a specially designed Nesterov-smoothed penalized shrinkage model and a L-BFGS optimization routine.
-Extensive comparative analyses performed on simulated genotype-phenotype data reveal that MultiPopPred improves PRS prediction in the South Asian population by 69% on settings with low target sample sizes, by 19% overall across all simulation settings, and by 73% overall across all semi-simulated settings when compared to state-of-the-art trans-ethnic PRS estimation methods.
-We further observe a 44% overall improvement in PRS prediction across 8 quantitative real-world traits from UKBiobank.
-This performance trend is promising and encourages application of MultiPopPred for reliable PRS estimation under resource constrained real-world settings.
+There have been active efforts over the years to understand and exploit the population specific versus shared aspects of the genotype-phenotype relation across different populations or ethnicities to bridge this gap.
+However, the efficacy of transfer learning models that are simpler than existing approaches and utilize individual-level data remains an open question.
+We propose MultiPopPred, a novel and simple trans-ethnic polygenic risk score (PRS) estimation method that taps into the shared genetic risk across populations and transfers information learned from multiple well-studied auxiliary populations to a less-studied target population.
+The default version of MultiPopPred (MPP-PRS+) harnesses individual-level data using a specially designed Nesterov-smoothed penalized shrinkage model and an L-BFGS optimization routine.
+Extensive comparative analyses performed on simulated genotype-phenotype data, assuming an infinitesimal model, reveal that MPP-PRS+ improves PRS prediction in the South Asian population by 38% on average across all simulation settings when compared to state-of-the-art trans-ethnic PRS estimation methods.
+This improvement is enhanced in settings with low target sample sizes and in semi-simulated settings.
+Furthermore, MPP-PRS+ produces better or comparable PRS predictions than state-of-the-art methods across 12 out of 16 evaluated quantitative and binary traits in UK Biobank, with the exception being 4 lipid-related traits.
+This performance trend is promising and encourages application of MultiPopPred for reliable PRS estimation in low-resource populations with individual-level data for complex omnigenic traits.